VCU-CS-Capstone/MULT-25-607-ML-for-RF-Sprectrum-sensing/src/frontend/README.md

 ## Troubleshooting

 - **WebSocket Connection Error**:
-  Make sure your backend server is running and accessible at `ws://localhost:3030`.
+  Make sure your backend server is running and accessible at `ws://localhost:3030` or other endpoint.
 - **Port Conflicts**:
   If port 3000 is in use, you can specify another port with `PORT=3001 npm start`.